The East Is Red (song): Early history

 During the Cultural Revolution, Tian Han, the author of China's official national anthem, "March of the Volunteers", was purged; as a result, that song was rarely used.
 "The East Is Red" was used as China's unofficial national anthem during this time.
 The song was played through PA systems in towns and villages across China at dawn and at dusk.
 The Custom House on the Bund in Shanghai still plays the song in place of the Westminster Chimes that were originally played by the British.
 The Central People's Broadcasting Station began broadcasts every day by playing the song on a set of bronze bells that had been cast over 2,000 years earlier during the Warring States period.
 Radio and television broadcasts nationwide usually began with the song "The East Is Red" in the morning or at early evening, and ended with the song "The Internationale".
 In 1967, the commune (now township) of Ujme in Akto County, Kizilsu, Xinjiang was renamed Dongfanghong Commune (literally "The East Is Red Commune": 东方红公社).

 Students were obliged to sing the song in unison every morning at the beginning of the first class of the day.
 In 1969, the tune was used in the Yellow River Piano Concerto.
 The Concerto was produced by Jiang Qing and adapted from the Yellow River Cantata by Xian Xinghai.
 When she adapted the Cantata, Jiang added the tune to "The East Is Red" in order to connect the Concerto with the themes of the Cultural Revolution.
-After China launched its first satellite in 1970, "The East Is Red" was the first signal the craft sent back to Earth.
+China's first satellite, launched in 1970, shared its name with the song, which was the first signal the craft sent back to Earth.
 However, the status of "The East Is Red" as the unofficial national anthem was relinquished in 1978; beginning on October 1 of that year, the current official national anthem, March of the Volunteers, was readopted and played (albeit only in its instrumental version) once again in all national events.